 This page contains links to free math worksheets for Fraction Addition problems.
-Click one of the buttons below to view a worksheet and its answer key.
+Click one of the buttons below to see all of the worksheets in each set.
 You can also use the 'Worksheets' menu on the side of this page to find worksheets on other math topics.

 How to Add Fractions